Registered Charity Number: 1118097

 Please apply via our application page.
 Please note that incomplete applications will not be accepted.

-The trustees meet four times a year and aim to consider 30 applications at each trustee meeting.
+The trustees meet four times a year and aim to consider 30 applications at each trustee meeting. if a high volume of applications is received, the Foundation reserves the right to close the application window early.
+We therefore recommend applying early to avoid disappointment.

 The process following a trustee meeting